Jugooch/Jugooch/README.md

 ---

-## 🎯 Goals for 2024:
+## 🎯 Goals for 2025:

-- Build and deploy a consumer-facing personal application
+- Build up the user base for Clarity Learn
 - Learn about Web3 and Crypto
 - Explore ways Web3 can be used to improve user experiences